How to Ace the Stanford Interview

 The main draw for me to attend Stanford is its innovative bioengineering program.
 I have an interest in biomedical sciences and engineering, which Stanford uniquely blends in their program.

-I joined this field in hopes of creating treatments to illnesses like cancer, which are so difficult to cure.
+I joined this field in hopes of creating treatments for illnesses like cancer, which are so difficult to cure.
 I know Stanford makes the impossible possible, so I believe with their resources I can make significant contributions to the medical field.

 An added perk is the campus itself—just visiting it for a day I could feel the energy and vibrance of the community, not to mention just how beautiful the campus is!